UNDP-UNBL/elsa-documentation/docs/elsa/05_editing_analysis.rst

 You can set any value greater than or equal to 0.001 for protection, restoration, management, and/or urban greening objectives.
 The sum of the value for all objectives may be less than or equal to 100% but should not exceed 100%.
 Additionally, the maximum value for any single area constraint cannot exceed the total area of that action zone.
 For example, if 80% of a country is covered by a protect zone, then the maximum value that can be assigned for the area-based constraint for protection cannot exceed 80%.
 If you enter a number that is too high, you will receive an error specifying the maximum amount that can be allocated.

 .. note::
-   Note: The location and total area of each action zone defines where it is possible for each action to take place.
+   The location and total area of each action zone defines where it is possible for each action to take place.
 It is determined based on ecosystem type and level of development in a country (e.g., protection cannot take place in areas with a high human industrial index).

 You should also consider that if you want to lock-in existing Protected Areas (the default), the overall protection area constraint must be equal to or greater than the land area covered by existing Protected Areas.
 For example, the land area covered by existing Protected Areas in Cuba is 17.08%.
 Therefore, the protect area constraint should be equal to or greater than 17.08%.

 .. figure:: images/image009.png
-   :alt: Figure 8.
-Setting objectives
+   :alt: Setting objectives
    :align: center

-   Figure 8.
    Setting objectives

 Specifying the boundary penalty factor
 --------------------------------------